Privacy Notice for Website Visitors

 - External Third Parties means all and any of the following:

-Distributors and agents acting as joint controllers based inside and outside the EEA who are authorised by contract to market and sell Our products and/or services;
+Distributors and agents acting as joint controllers based inside and outside of the UK and EEA who are authorised by contract to market and sell Our products and/or services;

 IT and data administration service providers acting as processors based in the UK (for example Absowebly);